 During the dental implant procedure, all remaining teeth are pulled to make way for the implants.
 This could be one tooth if the patient is receiving a single implant, or all upper or lower teeth if the patient is receiving a full arch procedure.

 Single Implant: If the bone or gum tissue located where an implant will be placed is infected, the infection must first be removed.
 Then new bone may be grafted until sufficient thickness and density is achieved.
-Bone grafting in the lower arch usually requires about 3 months and in the upper arch may need 5-6 months.
+Bone grafting in the lower arch usually requires about three months and in the upper arch may need five to six months.
 When the bone is ready, the surgeon will place the implant.
-The implant will require 3-6 months to fuse with the grafted bone.
+The implant will require three to six months to fuse with the grafted bone.
 Next, the abutment and crown are fastened onto the implant.

 Full Arch: After the remaining teeth are pulled and all infection is removed from the gum tissue and bone, the surgeon smooths the bone around the area where the implants will be placed.
 Then, the implants are surgically fastened into the bone.
 Finally, the abutments and prosthetic teeth are tightened onto the implants.
 Many full arch procedures can be done in one day.